leonp/jekyll-tachyons/README.md

 - adds a `c-sans-serif` variable to `_variables.scss`
 - adds a `.c-sans-serif` rule to `_c.scss`

-Useful if you're using Tachyons and want to get a Jekyll site up and running quickly, while controlling what [Tachyons modules](http://tachyons.io/docs/table-of-styles/) you load.
+Useful if want to get a Jekyll site up and running quickly, while controlling what [Tachyons modules](http://tachyons.io/docs/table-of-styles/) you load.
 Tachyons is a small CSS framework, but you still want to avoid loading CSS you don't need.

 ## Installation